 Gemini has never reportedly been hacked and the majority of assets are held in our offline, in Cold Storage.
 With only a small portion is held in their online Hot Wallet.
 The exchange is accessed with a combination of strong passwords and 2-factor authentication which can also be used for withdrawals.
 However,

 Gemini is a centralised exchange and therefore has control over your cryptocurrencies with access to your private keys.
 This means you are entrusting a third party to look after and secure your coins.
 I’d personally recommend not to keep your crypto in an exchange which is a far more likely target for hackers.
-When you have finished trading, move your crypto to the safety of a wallet, such as the likes of a hardware wallet like a Ledger or a Trezor.

 Originally Gemini only supported Bitcoin and Ethereum.
 However, have since increased the availability to 26 coins and 42 trading pairs including the likes of BTC, ETH, BCH, LTC, ZEC, OXT, DAI, BAT and LINK.
 Plus FIAT markets such as USD, AUD, CAD, EUR, GBP and HKD.